autoplot/documentation/javadoc/org/das2/graph/DasDevicePosition.md

-# org.das2.graph.DasDevicePositionDasRows and DasColumns are both DasDevidePositions that lay out the
+# org.das2.graph.DasDevicePosition

- canvas.
+DasRows and DasColumns are both DasDevidePositions that lay out the canvas.
 Any object on the DasCanvas have a row and column object to indicate the position of the object.

-DasDevicePosition( org.das2.graph.DasCanvas parent, double minimum, double maximum, boolean width )
+# DasDevicePosition( org.das2.graph.DasCanvas parent, double minimum, double maximum, boolean width )

 ***